ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 import ballerina/test;
 ```

 2. Mock the backend service by mocking the `http:Client` and the `get` resource method.
-Then mock the `initializeHttpClient` function, using the `@test:Mock` annotation, to return the mock HTTP client.
+Then, mock the `initializeHttpClient` function, using the `@test:Mock` annotation, to return the mock HTTP client.

 ```ballerina
 public client class MockHttpClient {